Prince George's County, Maryland: 20th century

 The proportion of African Americans declined during the first half of the 20th century, but was renewed to over 50% in the early 1990s when the county again became majority African American.
 The first African American County Executive was Wayne K. Curry, elected in 1994.

 On July 1, 1997, the Prince George's County section of the city of Takoma Park, which straddled the boundary between Prince George's and Montgomery counties, was transferred to Montgomery County.
 This was done after city residents voted in a referendum to be under the sole jurisdiction of Montgomery County, and subsequent approval by both counties and the Maryland General Assembly.
 This was the first change in Montgomery/Prince George's County line boundaries since 1968, when the City of Laurel was unified in Prince George's County; additional legislation was proposed in 1990 for a technical correction, though may not have achieved enactment.

 21st century

 The county's population nearly reached one million residents in the 2020 census.
-It is the largest and highest-income Black-majority county in the United States.
+It was the largest and highest-income black-majority county in the United States until the 2020 census, when it was surpassed by Charles County.
 Hispanic residents grew in number to 21% of the total population.